Chocolate-chip nudibranch

 The chocolate-chip nudibranch, Aphelodoris sp.
-1, is an undescribed species of dorid nudibranch as designated by Gosliner, 1987.
+1, is an undescribed species of dorid nudibranch as designated by T.M.
+Gosliner in 1987.
 It is a marine gastropod mollusc in the family Dorididae.
 As of November 2009, it was undescribed by academics.

 Distribution

 This species has been found around the southern African coast on both sides of the Cape Peninsula and off Port Elizabeth in 10–35 m of water.

 Description

 The chocolate-chip nudibranch is a white-bodied smooth-skinned dorid with a few dark blotches of varying sizes on its notum.
 It has eight gills arranged around the anus and its rhinophores are perfoliate.
 It may reach a total length of 50 mm.

 Ecology

 The chocolate-chip nudibranch feeds on sponges.
 This species is undescribed: it is not yet formally known in the scientific literature.